HaydenCleaver/city-explorer-api/README.md

 # City Explorer

 **Author**: Hayden Cleaver
-**Version**: 1.2.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.1.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
-This application allows users to search a city and retrieve the latitude/longitude of the city as well as a map of the city center.
+This is a server that handles requests from the City Explorer app to provide data.

 ## Getting Started

-1. Install React on local computer and create repository.
+1. Create repo and clone to local machine.
-2. Install React-Boostrap and Axios on local repository.
+2. NPM Install express, dotenv, and cors.
-3. Create LocationIQ account and retrieve API key.
-4. Create `.env` file in root folder of repo.
-5. Add API key to `.env` file in following format:
-    * `REACT_APP_CITY_KEY=<YOUR KEY>`
-    * ensure there are no spaces
-6. Add `.env` to `.gitignore` file.
-7. `npm start`
+3. Add additional files such as .gitignore, .env, and .eslinterc.json.
+4. Set .env value to PORT.

 ## Architecture

-Application utilizes React, React-Bootstrap and Axios libraries, and LocationIQ API for map data.
+Express, Dotenv, Cors

 ![Day 2: Back-End Whiteboard](/img/Lab7Board.png)

 ## Change Log

-07/19/2022 10:30pm - Application supports search functionality and renders lat/long.

-07/20/2022 12:00am - Map image of area now added to data rendered.

-07/20/2022 12:30am - Error alert is now displayed if no input is entered into search field.
+07/20/2022 7:35pm - Initial Server Repo created

+07/20/2022 11:45pm - Server takes in searches based upon available data.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: